Bo Levi Mitchell is in a new offense, a new team, a new country.

 Two days later, he made the cut, and will enter the Canadian Football League regular season as the Stampeders’ No. 3 quarterback.

-“They like what I’m doing as a rookie coming into to make plays and at the same time be unselfish,” said Mitchell, who in 2010 led Eastern Washington to the Football Championship Subdivision title and last year won the Walter Payton Award as the outstanding player in FBS.
+“They like what I’m doing a a rookie coming into to make plays at the same time be unselfish,” said Mitchell, who in 2010 led Eastern Washington to the Football Championship Subdivision title and last year won the Walter Payton Award as the outstanding player in FBS.

-In the preseason, Mitchell completed 11 of 17 pass attempts for 128 yards, and made his argument for a roster spot when he completed two passes to set the stage for a final field goal in a 33-31 win against the Saskatchewan Roughriders.
+In the preseason, Mitchell completed 11 of 17 pass attempts and 128 yards, and made his argument for a roster spot when he completed two passes to set the stage for a final field goal in a 33-31 win over the Saskatchewan Roughriders.

 “The team really came together on that last drive, and the guys caught everything.”
 Mitchell said.
 “The fans were screaming so loud that you have to yell as loud as you can for the center to hear you.